Alberta Gay: Son's death

 On March 31, 1984, Alberta and her husband had an argument over misplaced business documents, including an important insurance policy, which Alberta was blamed for misplacing.
 When the argument spilled over to Marvin's bedroom, Marvin awoke from a sleep and immediately took his mother's side, demanding his father to leave her alone.
 Gay Sr. left the room without incident that afternoon but, according to Alberta, carried on rambling through the house.

-The following day, on April 1, the arguments started again.
+The following day, April 1, the arguments started again.
 This time, Gay Sr. yelled angrily for his wife to come downstairs from Marvin's room.
 Marvin again intervened, telling his father if he wanted to talk to her to do it directly.
 When Gay Sr. refused, Marvin warned him not to come in his room.
 Ignoring Marvin's demands, Gay Sr. marched to his room to argue with Alberta, prompting a despondent and livid Marvin to yell at him, and then pushed and shoved him out of the room into the hallway.
 According to Alberta, Marvin hit his father and also kicked him.
 Alberta eventually convinced her son to leave his father's room.
 At approximately 12:38 pm (PST), Marvin Sr. returned to Marvin's room carrying an unlicensed Smith & Wesson .38 caliber pistol that Marvin had given him as a Christmas present, shooting Marvin in his right chest area.
 The shot perforated his vital organs, including his heart, and proved to be fatal.
 Marvin was shot again at point-blank range.
 Alberta had already run out of the room following the first shot and pleaded for her husband to not shoot her next.
 Marvin Gaye later died from his wounds after arriving at the California Hospital Medical Center.
 Alberta Gay was the only other person present at the murder of her son committed by his father.

-Final years, divorce and death
+Final years

 Following her son's murder, Alberta Gaye filed for divorce from her husband after 49 years of marriage.
 Two days later, however, she posted a bond to bail him out of jail after his arrest for their son's murder, because she still sympathized with him and did not believe he should suffer any longer.
 At her son's funeral, she kissed her son on his forehead.

+In 1986, Alberta founded the Marvin P. Gaye Jr. Memorial Foundation in dedication to her son to help people with drug and alcohol problems.
+It opened following her death in 1987.

+Death

 Alberta struggled with bone cancer for the remainder of her life and was taken care of by her daughter Jeanne at her Burbank home.

-In 1986, Alberta founded the Marvin P. Gaye Jr. Memorial Foundation in dedication to her son to help people with drug and alcohol problems.
-Before the memorial opened, however, she died on May 8, 1987, at St. Joseph Medical Center in Burbank, California, after years of suffering from bone cancer, at the age of 74.
+She died on May 8, 1987, at St. Joseph Medical Center in Burbank, California, after years of suffering from bone cancer, at the age of 74.